-1. As far as possible, reserve your seat in advance and avoid the traditionally noisy parts of the plane.
+- As far as possible, reserve your seat in advance and avoid the traditionally noisy parts of the plane.

-2. Steer clear of caffeine before you fly and make sure you don’t snooze or lie in on the day of your flight, so you’re sufficiently sleepy.
+- Steer clear of caffeine before you fly and make sure you don’t snooze or lie in on the day of your flight, so you’re sufficiently sleepy.

-4. Adjust your seat into the most comfortable position right after take-off and pad out the most uncomfortable parts of your seat with cushions, pillows or even a scarf.
+- Adjust your seat into the most comfortable position right after take-off and pad out the most uncomfortable parts of your seat with cushions, pillows or even a scarf.

-5. Place your seatbelt over your blanket so the cabin crew don’t have to wake you to check on it while you’re mid-nap.
+- Place your seatbelt over your blanket so the cabin crew don’t have to wake you to check on it while you’re mid-nap.

-6. Grab a window seat if you can.
+- Grab a window seat if you can.
 I find it so much easier to fall asleep while resting my head on the window than any of those neck pillows.
 Registering with an airline’s miles program increases your chances of getting a seat by the window as your preference will be pre-registered.

-7. Stick with your usual sleep routine.
+- Stick with your usual sleep routine.
 Changing into comfy pyjama-like clothes, brushing your teeth or whatever you do back home might just trick your brain that it’s sleeping time.

-8. Try a sleeping mask; airlines don’t provide them for nothing.
+- You might just be able to sleep better on planes with a sleeping mask; airlines don’t provide them for nothing.